behave/behave/README.rst

 CHANGES:

+  * Selective merge of release-1.2.2 from master repository (2012-08-20).
   * Selective merge of latest changes/fixes from master repository (2012-08-17).

+OPEN:

+  * issue #60: JSONFormatter has several problems.

 FIXES:

   * FIX issue #59: Fatal error when using --format=json
   * FIX issue #56: Use function names other than 'step(...)' in tutorial
   * FIX issue #53: Conflict with @step decorator (similar to #56)
   * FIX issue #46: behave returns 0 (SUCCESS) even in case of test failures
   * FIX issue #45: Parser removes empty lines in multiline text argument
   * FIX issue #44: Parser removes shell-like comment lines in multiline text argument